BlueBrain/Currentscape/README.md

             "top": null,
             "bottom": null
         }
     }

+If you do not want to modify the default values, you should at least specify the current names if you want to plot with the legend.
+Your configuration file could be as small as:

+    {
+        "current": {
+            "names": [
+                "Na",
+                "CaT",
+                "CaS",
+                "A",
+                "KCa",
+                "Kd",
+                "H",
+                "L"
+            ],
+    }

 The config argument can be passed as a dictionnary, or as a path to a json file.